 This park features cautionary tales from religion and folk law and is a really fun, scary, funny, interesting half-day out.
 It needs its own blog post, it has its own Metro station.

 Just go to Haw Par Villa, you won’t regret it, particularly if, like us, you’re big fans of Monkey, Sandy, Pigsy and Tripitaka.

 Marina Bay Sands

 Marina Bay Sands isn’t just one of the most visually impressive hotels in the world, it’s also a huge luxury shopping mall.
 To the mall’s north side it opens onto the river, to the south its doors face the iconic hotel and the Gardens by the Bay area.
 The view from the pool and bars at the top of the Marina Bay Sands must be quite something.
 There is a viewing platform open to non residents, for a fee, alternatively, you can head up to the bar for a drink to look down on the supertrees below.

 Staying at the Marina Bay Sands Hotel?

-This, other than Raffles which is currently closed for refurbishing, has to be the place to stay in Singapore.
+This hotel, other than Raffles which was closed for refurbishing when we visited, has to be the place to stay in Singapore and a great location for your Christmas vacation.
 Read more on the Marina Bay Sands Hotel here on Agoda.
-Alternatively do a full price comparison search for Marina Bay Sands here on Hotels Combined.
+Alternatively, do a full price comparison search for Marina Bay Sands here on Booking.com.
 Double rooms start at around $500 per night.

 Christmas Light Show at Marina Bay